rflmyk/structure-for-project/README.md

-# Structure default for project
+# Default structure for project
-Structure default for the projects that I work:
+Default structure for the projects that I work:

 ###FOLDERS
 ```